-Ahren is a resident in Counseling, working towards licensure in Virginia.
+Ahren is a Licensed Professional Counselor in Virginia.
 He uses a variety of modalities to help students understand themselves, their stresses, and healthy ways to address problems.
 In his 8 years as a mental health therapist he has learned to incorporate skill building with a psychodynamic approach to help his clients address a variety of concerns ranging from anxiety, depression, social problems, wrestling with identity, stress management, autism, and ADHD.
 Ahren has worked in a wide range of settings from in-patient, residential, community, college, and private practice.
 At the moment he splits his time between Marymount Student Counseling Services and a private practice in Arlington.

 Credentials: M.A. in Counseling Psychology from Saint Mary’s of Minnesota and B.A. in Sociology, and Religion from Iowa State University.